 Author of over 100 books and articles on Irish music including the popular instructional volumes Favorite Irish Session Tunes, The Complete Irish Tinwhistle Tutor and St. Patrick Was a Cajun, Dr. McCullough has recorded on 52 albums for Angel/EMI, Sony Classical, RCA, Warner Brothers, Log Cabin, Kicking Mule, Rounder, Bluezette and other independent labels.

 From 1978-1980 L.E.
 McCullough performed with the seminal Pittsburgh folk fusion band Devilish Merry and accompanied blues/ragtime guitar virutoso Ernie Hawkins from 1981-83.
-From 1983-90 he performed in Austin, Texas with the French traditional group Bourrée Texane, Scots balladeer Ed Miller, country songster Jerry Sires and bluegrassers Too Much, in Indianapolis with The Irish Aires (1992-2000) and in New Jersey with the eclectic Celtic World Beat band Hanging Out to Dry (2009-10) and blues rockers Big City Breakout (2012-19).
+From 1983-90 he performed in Austin, Texas with the French traditional group Bourrée Texane, Scots balladeer Ed Miller, country songster Jerry Sires and bluegrassers Too Much, in Indianapolis with The Irish Airs (1992-2000) and in New Jersey with the eclectic Celtic World Beat band Hanging Out to Dry (2009-10) and blues rockers Big City Breakout (2012-19).

 Dr. McCullough has composed filmscores for three PBS specials produced by WQED-TV (Alone Together, A Place Just Right, John Kane) and three Celtic Ballets co-composed with T.H.
 Gillespie (Connlaoi’s Tale: The Woman Who Danced On Waves, The Healing Cup: Guinevere Seeks the Grail, Skin Walkers: The Incredible Voyage of Mal the Lotus Eater).
-He has performed on the music tracks of five Ken Burns PBS television series The West; Lewis and Clark; Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony; The Roosevelts; The Dust Bowl and the Warner Brothers film Michael Collins starring Julia Roberts and Liam Neeson. § § §
+He has performed on the music tracks of six Ken Burns PBS television series The West; Lewis and Clark; Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony; The Roosevelts; The Dust Bowl; Benjamin Franklin and the Warner Brothers film Michael Collins starring Julia Roberts and Liam Neeson. § § §

 * TO SEE FULL LIST of music performances, awards, reviews and publications, please request a C.V. from email@example.com